Knight's tour

 A knight's tour is a sequence of moves of a knight on a chessboard such that the knight visits every square exactly once.
 If the knight ends on a square that is one knight's move from the beginning square (so that it could tour the board again immediately, following the same path), the tour is "closed", or "re-entrant"; otherwise, it is "open".

 The knight's tour problem is the mathematical problem of finding a knight's tour.
 Creating a program to find a knight's tour is a common problem given to computer science students.
-Variations of the knight's tour problem involve chessboards of different sizes than the usual 8 × 8, as well as irregular (non-rectangular) boards.
+Variations of the knight's tour problem involve chessboards of different sizes than the usual 8×8, as well as irregular (non-rectangular) boards.

 Theory

-Knight's graph showing all possible paths for a knight's tour on a standard 8 × 8 chessboard.
+Knight's graph showing all possible paths for a knight's tour on a standard 8×8 chessboard.
 The numbers on each node indicate the number of possible moves that can be made from that position.

 The knight's tour problem is an instance of the more general Hamiltonian path problem in graph theory.
 The problem of finding a closed knight's tour is similarly an instance of the Hamiltonian cycle problem.
 Unlike the general Hamiltonian path problem, the knight's tour problem can be solved in linear time.

 History

-The knight's tour as solved by the Turk, a chess-playing machine hoax.
+The knight's tour as demonstrated by the Turk, a chess-playing machine hoax.
 This particular solution is closed (circular), and can thus be completed from any point on the board.

 The earliest known reference to the knight's tour problem dates back to the 9th century AD.
 In Rudrata's Kavyalankara (5.15), a Sanskrit work on Poetics, the pattern of a knight's tour on a half-board has been presented as an elaborate poetic figure (citra-alaṅkāra) called the turagapadabandha or 'arrangement in the steps of a horse'.
 The same verse in four lines of eight syllables each can be read from left to right or by following the path of the knight on tour.
 Since the Indic writing systems used for Sanskrit are syllabic, each syllable can be thought of as representing a square on a chessboard.
 Rudrata's example is as follows: